Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

    > **Note:** There are a couple options to consider when setting up an Azure Artifact feed.
 For example, organization-scoped feeds vs project-scoped feeds.
 Please see what option suits your needs by reviewing the [feeds](https://learn.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops) document first.
 1. If you chose the feed to be project-scoped, you will need the Project Build Service account to have `Contributor` access to publish to the Azure Artifacts feed.
 To set this, follow the [Pipeline permission](https://learn.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#pipelines-permissions) steps.

-#### Implementation Guidance
+<h4><b>Implementation Guidance</b></h4>

-Each `./azuredevops/modulePipelines` YAML pipeline already calls [`/.azuredevops/pipelineTemplates/jobs.publishModule.yml`](https://github.com/Azure/ResourceModules/blob/main/.azuredevops/pipelineTemplates/jobs.publishModule.yml).
-This YAML template contains a method to `Publish module to artifacts feed` via [`utilities\pipelines\resourcePublish\Publish-ModuleToUniversalArtifactsFeed.ps1`](https://github.com/Azure/ResourceModules/blob/main/utilities\pipelines\resourcePublish\Publish-ModuleToUniversalArtifactsFeed.ps1).
+Each `./azuredevops/modulePipelines` YAML pipeline invokes the [`/.azuredevops/pipelineTemplates/jobs.publishModule.yml`](https://github.com/Azure/ResourceModules/blob/main/.azuredevops/pipelineTemplates/jobs.publishModule.yml) template.
+This YAML template contains a method to `Publish module to artifacts feed` via the[`utilities\pipelines\resourcePublish\Publish-ModuleToUniversalArtifactsFeed.ps1`](https://github.com/Azure/ResourceModules/blob/main/utilities\pipelines\resourcePublish\Publish-ModuleToUniversalArtifactsFeed.ps1) script, which ultimately publishes the modules.

 </details>